Need help dealing with violent or distressing online content? Learn more

 Parental controls

-Parental controls can be used to support your family's online safety when using devices that connect to the internet, such as phones, laptops, tablets, gaming consoles and smart TVs.
+Parental controls can be used to support your family's online safety when using devices that connect to the internet.
 But it's important to understand their limitations and use them in combination with other protective strategies.

 In short: